sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-wlansvcradiolocation.md

 Use this setting when you are deploying a portable computer with WLAN hardware that can be manually enabled or disabled.

 In a typical scenario, a user may deactivate the WLAN hardware by a keyboard command or a physical switch.
 Later, the user forgets the switch is off, and tries to browse the Internet.
-Windows Internet Explorer® shows an error page.
+Windows Internet Explorer shows an error page.
 From this page, the user selects **Diagnose connection problems**.
 Windows diagnoses the problem, and provides a recommendation to resolve the problem.

 <table>
 <colgroup>